fennecJ/vlsi_design_practice/README.md

-# A set of verilog practicce codes from NCKU "Introduction to vlsi design"
+# A set of verilog practice codes
+# Course name "Introduction to vlsi design" from NCKU
 ## Lab1
 Some simple verilog practice